supremeimposter/My-Vault/GATE/Computer-Organization-and-Architecture/Pipeline/Pipeline.md

 If there is no pipelining, then the entire hardware is one atomic entity i.e. there is no splitting of hardware.
 The work for a single input will take the complete time.
 There is no parallelism in non-pipelined architecture.

 In pipelined architecture, the hardware is split into separate stages according to its operations and the operations are performed parallely.
-Pipelining is easy to implement in RISC architecture.
+Pipelining is easy to implement in **RISC architecture**.

 If the instruction fetch of an instruction is denoted as $F_{i}$ and the instruction execution is denoted as $E_{i}$, then the basic idea of the instruction pipelining is given below.